Best bathroom brands

 The table below reveals overall customer scores for each of the bathroom brands as well as their individual ratings for the areas we ask our members about, so you can see the strengths and weaknesses of each one.

 Which? members can log in now to unlock the scores in the table below.
-If you're not already a member, you can take a trial to Which? to get instant access to this and all our ratings and reviews from across the site.
+If you're not already a member, you can join Which? to get instant access to this and all our ratings and reviews from across the site.

 Independent tradesperson or bathroom/DIY company is defined as independent builders and plumbers, DIY companies or bathroom companies not widely known outside your local area.
 Online suppliers are defined as ones selling bathroom ceramics, furniture and fittings predominantly online (they may have one showroom or factory outlet).